psychemedia/island-storynotes/carus-wilson/25-pittis-libel.md

 ```

-Mr. Eldridge's identification of Mr. Pittis's attempts to do what he could to address the "open immorality" on disoplay in the town are also described in more detail than in the previously mentioned reports.
+Mr. Eldridge's identification of Mr. Pittis's attempts to do what he could to address the "open immorality" on display in the town are also described in more detail than in the previously mentioned reports.

 ```{admonition} No apologist for vices too common in their town
 :class: dropdown